arialdomartini/oh-my-git/README.md

 ![alt tag](https://raw.github.com/arialdomartini/oh-my-git-gh-pages/gh-pages/images/shut-up.gif)

-# Bash
+# Installation
+## The Font

+oh-my-git is shipped with 3 themes.
+The one showed above is called [oppa-lana-style](https://github.com/arialdomartini/oh-my-git-themes/blob/oppa-lana-style/oppa-lana-style.zsh-theme).
+It's based on the font [Source Code Pro](https://github.com/adobe/Source-Code-Pro) by Adobe pathed to include additional glyphs from Powerline and the [Awesome-Terminal-Fonts](https://github.com/gabrielelana/awesome-terminal-fonts) by @gabrielelana.

+You can [download](https://github.com/gabrielelana/awesome-terminal-fonts/blob/patching-strategy/fonts/Sauce%20Code%20Powerline%20Regular.otf) it freely.

+Install the font, or apply the [Awesome-Terminal-Fonts](https://github.com/gabrielelana/awesome-terminal-fonts) fallback strategy.
+Then, configure your terminal to use it.

-## Installation
+## Bash

 One liner for Mac:

     cd ~ && git clone https://github.com/arialdomartini/oh-my-git.git && echo source $HOME/oh-my-git/prompt.sh >> .profile

 One liner for Ubuntu:

     cd ~ && git clone https://github.com/arialdomartini/oh-my-git.git && echo source $HOME/oh-my-git/prompt.sh >> .bashrc

-Then, set your Terminal font to Monospace (or edit oh-my-git and change the symbols used)
+Then, set your Terminal font to [SourceCodePro+Powerline+Awesome Regular](https://github.com/gabrielelana/awesome-terminal-fonts/blob/patching-strategy/fonts/Sauce%20Code%20Powerline%20Regular.otf) or use [Awesome-Terminal-Fonts]((https://github.com/gabrielelana/awesome-terminal-fonts))) fallback strategy.

+You can also edit oh-my-git, change the symbols used and choose whatever font you like.

 ## Manual installation